pyvista/pyvista-tutorial/README.md

 1. Basic knowledge of Python to get started.
 Be able to install Jupyter Lab on your machine and be up and running.
 2. Intermediate users will want to be familiar with [NumPy](https://numpy.org/) and [Matplotlib](https://matplotlib.org/) and perhaps other libraries that are compatible with PyVista, like [trimesh](https://trimsh.org/examples.html) or [meshio](https://github.com/nschloe/meshio).
-3. Advanced users should be familiar the Visualization Toolkit (VTK) and general data science.
+3. Advanced users should be familiar with the Visualization Toolkit (VTK) and general data science.

 ## Appropriate level of the attendees' Python knowledge